Prescott College Logo

 Lisa Trocchia, PhD

-Lisa brings nearly 45 years experience as an educator to her role as Director of the Master of Arts in Transformative Food Systems at Prescott College.
-She is passionate about the role of food systems change in leveraging transformative social change, and continues to develop social network design, communication, and education as conscious approaches to activating equity, collaboration, and self-organizing.
+Lisa brings decades of experience as an educator to her role as Director of the Master of Arts in Transformative Food Systems program at Prescott College.
+She is passionate about the role of food systems change in leveraging transformative social change, and continues to develop network design, communication, and education as conscious approaches to activating equity, collaboration, and self-organizing.

 Melvina M. Brown EdD, MBA